dsmohiit/Walmart-Sales-Analysis/README.md

    - **Goal**: To create a structured workspace within VS Code and organize project folders for smooth development and data handling.

 ### 2. Set Up Kaggle API
-   - **API Setup**: Obtain your Kaggle API token from [Kaggle](https://www.kaggle.com/) by navigating to your profile settings and downloading the JSON file.
+   - **API Setup**: Obtaining the Kaggle API token from [Kaggle](https://www.kaggle.com/) and downloading the JSON file.
    - **Configure Kaggle**:
-      - Place the downloaded `kaggle.json` file in your local `.kaggle` folder.
+      - Placing the downloaded `kaggle.json` file into local `.kaggle` folder.
-      - Use the command `kaggle datasets download -d <dataset-path>` to pull datasets directly into your project.
+      - Using the command `kaggle datasets download -d <dataset-path>` to pull datasets directly into vs-code/virtual environment project.

 ### 3. Download Walmart Sales Data
-   - **Data Source**: Use the Kaggle API to download the Walmart sales datasets from Kaggle.
+   - **Data Source**: Using the Kaggle API to download the Walmart sales datasets from Kaggle.
    - **Dataset Link**: [Walmart Sales Dataset](https://www.kaggle.com/najir0123/walmart-10k-sales-datasets)

-### 4. Install Required Libraries and Load Data
+### 4. Required Libraries and Load Data
-   - **Libraries**: Install necessary Python libraries using:
+   - **Libraries**: Installing necessary Python libraries using:
      ```bash
      pip install pandas numpy sqlalchemy mysql-connector-python psycopg2
      ```
-   - **Loading Data**: Read the data into a Pandas DataFrame for initial analysis and transformations.
+   - **Loading Data**: Reading the data into a Pandas DataFrame for initial analysis and transformations.

 ### 5. Explore the Data
    - **Goal**: Conducting an initial data exploration to understand data distribution, check column names, types, and identify potential issues.